apostrophecms/apostrophe-documentation/docs/reference/core-server.md

 ### `baseUrl`

 If set, this string is prepended to all URLs the site generates to refer to itself.
 It should NOT contain a "path" part \(not even a `/` to begin the path\).
 It should only contain a protocol, a hostname and on rare occasions a port number.
 In production, you'll want to set this, for instance to `https://mysite.com`, so that Apostrophe's URLs are absolute which makes them satisfactory for use in Facebook Open Graph tags.
+This option can also be set or overridden using the `APOS_BASE_URL` environment variable.

 This is NOT the way to configure Apostrophe to run as a "subdirectory" of another website.
 See [prefix](core-server.md#code-prefix).

 ### `initFailed`